 - Service records that list your job and its specifics

-- Statement from the doctor saying there’s a link between the patient’s contact with asbestos and their time in the military
+- Statement from a doctor linking the patient’s contact with asbestos and their time in the military.

-Once you have secured these documents, your mesothelioma attorney can walk you through filing for benefits.
-VA benefits can cover health care and loss of wages due to illness.
-Compensation can also apply to the direct family of the veteran to aid in the cost of living without their spouse’s or family member’s financial income for support.
+Once you have secured these documents, your attorney can walk you through filing for benefits.
+VA benefits can cover health care costs and loss of wages due to illness.
+Compensation can also be given to the family of the veteran to aid in the cost of living without their loved one’s financial income for support.

-If a service member was dishonorably discharged or otherwise can’t receive benefits from the VA, they can also try and file a personal injury claim.
-This is the same claim that civilians would submit, and can also offer compensation benefits for mesothelioma patients and their families.
+If a service member was dishonorably discharged or otherwise can’t receive benefits from the VA, they may also try to file a personal injury claim.
+This is the same claim civilians can submit and can also offer compensation benefits for patients and their families.

 If a veteran diagnosed with mesothelioma dies before filing a claim, family members may file for a wrongful death suit.
 This type of claim can provide them with compensation to aid with health and living expenses.

 Major Asbestos Class Action Lawsuits

 There were a few cases that led the federal courts to rule out class action lawsuits for asbestos cases.
 The timeline is as follows: